dkelly255/fitness-app/README.md

 The Scope of the site is broadly encompassed in the delivery of the following **Epics**:

-1. Epic 1 - Create an Ecommerce Website App to allow users to purchase fitness apparrell and nutritional products
+1. Epic 1 - Create an Ecommerce Website App to allow users to purchase fitness apparrel and nutritional products
 2. Epic 2 - Create a community within the website to enhance the business brand and encourage members to purchase more products from the store

 With these two broad epics as the overall strategic goal of the project, we are then able to refine the epics into the following **User Stories**, each of which must have a clearly defined set of **Acceptance Criteria**